My friend Joy loves to make healthy meals and smoothies. She has been helping my wife

 - Helps promote healthy liver function.

-- Disinfects and helps detoxify the body
+- Disinfects and helps detoxify the

 - Stimulates the endocrine (hormonal) glands